giovannicolonna/msfvenom-backdoor-android/README.md

 * if the phone is connected, the backdoor tries to instantiate the connection with the attacker and launches a background service that retry every X minutes.
 (Preconfigured at 30 minutes)
 * if it is disconnected and the service has been launched, the backdoor's background service is killed.

-**The service will show in the list of all processes with the name of the app you insert the code in.**
+**The service will show in the list of all processes with the name of the hosting app**

 # HOW TO